manydeps/cxxbuild/README.md

 It will:

-- read dependencies from cxxdeps.txt file (if exists)
+- read dependencies from cxxdeps.txt file, if available
-- generate a CMakeLists.txt on project
+- generate a CMakeLists.txt on project (backup your file if you already have one!)
 - build with cmake+ninja (default) or any other provided build system

 Generated binaries will be on `demo/project1/build/`